Which entities may obtain a credit rating from EuroRating?

 The EuroRating credit rating agency specializes in rating the credit risk of companies and financial institutions.
 EuroRating does not issue credit ratings for sovereigns, local governments, or structured instruments.

-We are focused on the CEE markets, but we offer professional and reliable credit ratings for companies and investors wordlwide.
+We offer professional and reliable credit ratings (public and private) for companies and investors worldwide.

-While a credit rating is usually applied in case of companies issuing bonds, obtaining a credit rating may be very beneficial also in case of companies listed on the stock market only, or even in case of companies not admitted to public trading.
+A credit rating is usually applied in case of companies issuing corporate bonds.
+Obtaining a credit rating may be however very beneficial also in case of companies listed on the stock market only, as well as in case of companies not admitted to public trading.

 EuroRating does not define any formal requirements concerning the scale or the type of business activity conducted by entities interested in obtaining a credit rating.
 In addition, the rated company does not have to have a particularly good financial and economic situation, because a potential worse condition of the company and the related higher credit risk may, in such case be reflected in a lower rating level.